bharathraj-v/art_project/documentation - mozart/documentation - mozart.md

 ## Prompt Engineering

 In natural language processing (NLP), a concept known as [prompt engineering](https://arxiv.org/pdf/2109.01134v5.pdf) entails identifying inputs that produce outputs that are preferable or beneficial.
-In prompt engineering, the job description is included explicitly in the input, such as a question, as opposed to being provided implicitly.
+In prompt engineering, the task description is included explicitly in the input, such as a question, as opposed to being provided implicitly.
 Typically, prompt engineering involves transforming one or more tasks into a prompt-based dataset and "prompt-based learning", also known as "prompt learning" to train a language model.
 Prompt engineering, also known as "prefix-tuning" or "prompt tuning," is a method wherein a big, "frozen" pretrained language model is used and just the prompt's representation is learnt.

 Text-based prompts may be created using prompt engineering to get the desired picture categorization results.
 The model may be instructed to display "an picture of potatoes," for instance.
 Prompt engineering is fundamentally dependent on the form of such prompts, or the statement describing how the model detects pictures.
 Iterative writing is frequently necessary to come up with the finest prompt.
 A "snapshot of potatoes", "a gathering of potatoes", or the prompt "an image including potatoes" are all quite different things.
 The quality of the inputs influences the quality of the outputs in most processes.
 It's more likely that the model will provide a constructive and relevant response when the prompts are well-designed.
 Understanding what the model "knows" about the world and then applying that knowledge appropriately are key to creating effective prompts.